aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-2/_index.md

 {{< /highlight >}}

-### **Added Shape.Fill property**
+### **Added Shape.Fill Property**
-Aspose.Cells for .NET 8.9.2 has exposed the Shape.Fill property which returns an instance of FillFormat in order to control the different aspects of shape area.
+Aspose.Cells for .NET 8.9.2 has exposed the Shape.Fill property, which returns an instance of FillFormat in order to control the different aspects of a shape's area.

-Following is the simple usage scenario of Shape.Fill property.
+The following is a simple usage scenario of the Shape.Fill property.

 **C#**